 Skyline Loop Trail Paradise should be a 100 Classic Hike of Washington.
 The popularity of the trail speaks to the phenomenal views that you will see along the way while also being a relatively accessible hike.
 However, after hiking this trail twice I do not believe that I will be hiking it again.
 The trail is crowded the entire way and with how many beautiful trails there are in Mount Rainier National Park, I will look elsewhere.

-Let me know in the comments if you think Skyline Loop Trail should be a 100 Classic Hike of Washington!
+As the most popular trail in the park, let me know in the comments if YOU THINK it should be a 100 Classic Hike!

 If you’d like to complete your own 100 Classic Hikes journey, you can purchase the book here.